armelf/Financial-Algorithms/README.md

 ### Historical price data

-As said above, we retrieve historical price data from Yahoo Finance and we use `pandas_datareader` to access them easily.
+As said above, we retrieve historical prices data from Yahoo Finance and we use `pandas_datareader` to access them easily.
 This library is very useful since it loads the data from Yahoo directly into `pandas`, in a format that makes them easy to preprocess.
+They are time-indexed, on a **daily** basis.
 A simple syntax to retrieve data is:

 ```python
 from pandas_datareader import data as pdr